 What We Did on the Icefields Parkway

-The Icefields Parkway is considered one of the most scenic drives in Canada, and maybe even the world.
-This road goes through the Canadian Rockies connecting Banff and Jasper.
-It is absolutely breathtaking whether you drive it north or south – and we did both!
-There are LOTS of places to stop on the way so even though it’s only 144 miles long, expect it to take you all day.
+The Icefields Parkway is considered one of the most scenic drives in Canada and maybe even the world.
+This road goes through the Canadian Rockies, connecting Banff and Jasper.
+Whether you drive it north or south, it is absolutely breathtaking – and we did both!
+There are LOTS of places to stop on the way, so even though it’s only 144 miles long, expect it to take you all day.

 Columbia Icefield Skywalk

 The Columbia Icefield Skywalk is a glass observation platform that juts out from the side of a cliff and has expansive views.
 The platform is suspended 918 feet above the Sunwpata Valley floor, and it is not for the faint of heart!
 The Skywalk is made of 1.5-inch thick glass panels and can hold the weight of TWO Boeing 747s.

 Did you know that you can go out onto a glacier?
 At Athabasca Glacier in the Columbia Icefields, you can board an Ice Explorer – a 30-ton, specially designed bus – that takes you out onto the glacier.
 You’ll get about half an hour to carefully walk around, and you can even get some glacier water to drink from a glacier stream.